November 21, 2024

 Key techniques used in Floortime therapy include:

 The focus on improving social-emotional skills through this child-led framework and enhancing interactions between children and parents aims to create a supportive environment conducive to learning and growth.
-For further insights into the benefits of DIR/Floortime therapy, refer to what makes dir floortime effective?.
+For further insights into the benefits of DIR/Floortime therapy, refer to what makes DIR floortime effective?.

 Parental involvement is a critical element in the DIR/Floortime approach.
 Research shows that the more engaged a parent is during floortime sessions, the better the child’s progress in various developmental areas.
 This engagement can be influenced by a variety of demographic factors.